 - 7. Long sleeve shirts may be worn under short sleeve uniform shirt but must be a solid color of the uniform shirts.
 Hooded shirts are not permitted underneath uniform shirt. - 8.
-A reasonable number of earrings are permitted. - 9.
+A reasonable number of earrings are permitted.
+Only ears may be pierced (no facial piercings). - 9.
 A reasonable amount of makeup is permitted but may not be a distraction.